19 Day Trips from Seville: Beautiful Towns, Beaches & Historic Cities Nearby

 Vejer de La Frontera

 This beautiful white village is situated on a hilltop overlooking the mesmerizing Andalusian countryside.
-You definitely want to walk La Ruta del Amor or The Love Route in English.
+You definitely want to walk La Ruta del Amor, or The Love Route in English.

-Winding through narrow streets between whitewashed houses, this route takes you through all the sights in the village.
 Unique in the way that the medieval city walls are somewhat blended with whitewashed houses or vice versa.
 Think houses built into the fortified walls.

 Make sure you stop for lunch at Plaza de España, the charming round square with a refreshing fountain in the middle.